 4. Purchase of St. Lucia government bonds

 This programme, similarly to the other programmes in the Caribbean, is intended to generate revenue for development.
-There is a general concensus among St. Lucian policymakers that the country needs innovative sources of investment to achieve growth in the economy, especially in areas which have declined.
+There is a general concensus among St. Lucian policymakers that the country needs innovative sources of investment to achieve growth in the economy.
+This is especially necessary in areas which have declined.
 It is believed that St. Lucia’s citizen by investment programme would be of great benefit to the country and would provide much needed opportunities including employment.

 Review of Economic Citizenship by Investment Programmes